 EdM in English & Language Arts Education

-Boston University’s Master in Education (EdM) for English and Language Arts provides students with the opportunity to both earn a master’s degree and do the coursework for professional teaching licensure in English grades 5-12.
+The Master in Education (EdM) in English & Language Arts at Boston University Wheelock College of Education & Human Development provides students with the opportunity to both earn a master’s degree and do the coursework for professional teaching licensure in English grades 5-12.
 Our program is designed for individuals with an initial teaching license or persons interested in teaching outside the public school system.

 How long does it typically take to complete this program?

 What are the start dates for this program and when are applications due?